 The Beyond 1 Million Genomes (B1MG) project is helping to create a network of genetic and clinical data across Europe.
 The project provides coordination and support to the 1+ Million Genomes Initiative (1+MG).
-This initiative is a commitment of 21 European Member States and Norway to give cross-border access to one million sequenced genomes by 2022.
-The BM1G project will support the initiative by:
+This initiative is a commitment of 23 European countries to give cross-border access to one million sequenced genomes by 2022.

 But B1MG will go 'beyond' the 1+MG Initiative by creating long-term means of sharing data beyond 2022, and enabling access to beyond 1 million genomes.
 See the About page for an overview of the project.

 Not sure what a 'genome' is?
 See the Simple guide to the science for an introduction to the biology behind B1MG.

 Researchers and clinicians will be able to analyse information about our genome together with our clinical and diagnostic information.
 This will enable them identify patterns that help predict the future development of disease, detect illness earlier, and determine the most effective interventions to improve health.

 Improvements in personalised medicine approaches are predicted to make national health systems more efficient and cost-effective, and the development of new pharmacogenomics (how genes affect a person's response to a drug) will stimulate innovation and new products across the healthcare industry.

 Serena Scollen (Head of Human Genomics and Translational Data, ELIXIR)